revatic/scraper/README.md

 - The MongoDB connection URI is set as `MONGO_URI = "mongodb://localhost:27017/"`.
 Make sure MongoDB is running on your system.
 - The database name and collection name can be modified using `DATABASE_NAME` and `COLLECTION_NAME` variables in the `scraper.py` file.

-## Contributing

-Contributions are welcome!
-If you find any issues or have ideas for improvements, feel free to create an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).